jiml-mlai-bootcamp-ucberkeley/Practical-Application-Assignment_17_1/README.md

 <img src="images/Model Comparisons b.png"/>

 ##### Improving the Model
-##### The age feature appears to be skewered to the left and could use some attention.
+##### The age feature appears to be skewed to the left and could use some attention.
 ##### Using Zscore greater than 3 we can eliminate 369 outliers and forgo normalizing this feature.

 <table>